-If a real time dose rate of PLR piping during plant operation can be measured, it is considered to be effective for water chemistry control such as hydrogen injection rate and outage planning such as a judgment to do chemical decontamination in order to realize low dose rate at the following outage systematically.
-So, we decided to develop an on-line monitor and are going to set up the experimental equipments to gather basic data such as energy distribution of gamma ray and atmospheric dose rate in the PCV.
-These data are gathered during the 29th operation cycle and used to design an actual on-line monitor.
+If a real time dose rate of RRS piping during plant operation can be measured, it is considered to be effective for water chemistry control such as hydrogen injection rate and outage planning such as a judgment to do chemical decontamination in order to realize low dose rate at the following outage systematically.
+So, we decided to develop an on-line monitor and set up the experimental equipments to gather basic data such as energy distribution of gamma ray and atmospheric dose rate under the operating condition in the PCV during the 28th outage.
+These data were obtained during the 29th operation cycle and used to design an actual on-line monitor.